AleksandraWozniak/NewsApp-stage1/README.md

 App queries the content.guardianapis.com api to fetch news stories related to a particular topic.
 Clicking on a story uses an intent to open the story in the user’s browser.

-This is just a practice app for the <a href="https://www.udacity.com/google-scholarships">Google Developer Challenge Scholarship: Android Basics</a> I received for the Android Basics path (Udacity courses ud836/nd803).
+This is just a practice app for the <a href="https://www.udacity.com/google-scholarships">Google Developer Challenge Scholarship: Android Basics</a> I received for the Android Basics path.

 ![alt text](https://raw.githubusercontent.com/AleksandraWozniak/NewsApp-stage1/master/Screenshot_2018-04-29-06-05-09.png)